ineiti/cybermind_go/WIP.md

 2.3 store data either in DB or on file system

 ## Cleanup
-Is Node.data really necessary as a slice of Datas?
-Or is it enough to have one gob-encoded data type?

 ## DONE
-2.1 simple file module
+Cleanup: removed node.datas and `type Data` as it was not used and it's simpler to use gob-encoding 2.1 simple file module

 1. simple implementation of basic modules